 As a young company, Vårgrønn has taken the first important steps to build our ESG approach.
 We established our first ESG strategy in 2022.

 We work to contribute positively to the UN Sustainable Development Goals.
 Vårgrønn is a signatory to the UN Global Compact, committing to their ten principles on human rights, labour, environment, and anti-corruption in all our business activities and processes.

-Our reporting on ESG is integrated into our annual report (forthcoming).
+Our reporting on ESG is included in our annual report.
 We report with reference to the GRI reporting standard.